mhinsch/msums/README.md

 make
 ```

-Do not pay attention to the warning like:
+Do not pay attention to warnings like:

 ```
 `stats_multi.h:365:8: warning: unused parameter ‘stop2’ [-Wunused-parameter]